 RAs do not issue or cause the issuance of Secure Server Certificates.
-Some RAs MAY be enabled to perform validation of some or all of the subject identity information but are not able to undertake domain control validation.
+Some RAs MAY be enabled to perform validation of some or all of the subject identity information but are not able to undertake domain control validation for any certificate type.

-RAS MAY only undertake their validation duties from pre-approved systems which are identified to the CA by various means that always include but are not limited to the white-listing of the IP address from which the RA operates.
+RAs MAY only undertake their validation duties from pre-approved systems which are identified to the CA by various means that always include but are not limited to the white-listing of the IP address from which the RA operates.